 The Centre for Accident Research and Road Safety – Queensland (CARRS-Q) was established in 1996 as a joint venture initiative of the Motor Accident Insurance Commission (MAIC) and Queensland University of Technology (QUT) to address the enormous human, economic and social costs resulting from road crashes.
-The Centre was founded by well-known and respected Professor of Psychology Mary Sheehan, and is currently headed by Professor Narelle Haworth, with a very strong support team of leading academics.
+The Centre was founded by well-known and respected Emeritus Professor Mary Sheehan, and is currently headed by Professor Narelle Haworth, with a very strong support team of leading academics.
 The Centre is situated within QUT’s Faculty of Health.

 - Multidisciplinary team

 - High impact research influencing national and international policy

 - Committed to participating globally to reduce road fatalities and injuries

 - Provision of postgraduate research training and professional education

 We investigate people’s behaviour with the aim of devising countermeasures and informing policy to ensure their safety on the road, at work and at home.

 The growing skill base of the Centre and the acquisition of key research infrastructure, such as the Advanced Driving Simulator, positions CARRS-Q in an ideal situation to expand the scope and significance of its activities.
 With a strong background in impaired driving research, regulation and enforcement, occupational safety, road safety infrastructure, vulnerable road users and road safety public education, the Centre has over recent years, established a growing international profile in new areas such as injury prevention among young adults, motorcycle and bicycle safety, intelligent transport systems (ITS), road safety infrastructure, workforce safety, and professional road safety training and capacity building.